 - Recommended IP Addressing Methods for EtherNet/IP Devices (Pub 28)

 - Recommended Functionality for EtherNet/IP Devices (Pub 70)

-- Device interoperability testing, in which devices are tested against a predefined test configuration and test procedure (see the Document Library for EtherNet/IP Interoperability Test Procedures (Pub 95), including:
+- Device interoperability testing, in which each device is tested against a predefined test configuration and test procedure, including:

 - EDS verification — all devices

 - I/O adapter interoperability — I/O adapter devices

 - Explicit message client interoperability — explicit message client devices

 - I/O scanner interoperability — I/O scanner devices